christex-foundation/mocha-core-api/README.md

-# Mocha Wallet API (WIP)
+# Mocha Core API (WIP)

-Mocha wallet API is a NodeJS project, built with [Hono](https://hono.dev) that provides a RESTful API to manage wallets and transaction intents.
+Mocha core API is a NodeJS project, built with [Hono](https://hono.dev) that provides a RESTful API to manage wallets and transaction intents.

 > The codebase is a work-in-progress (WIP) and is still under development.